Skip to main content

 There are many other tax credits available, including credits for taxpayers who are age 65 or older, credits for those who have been classified as disabled, for medical expenses, or for charitable or political donations.

-In some circumstances, such as tax credits for tuition, student loan interest, and donations, if you’re not able to use them in the current tax year, they can be carried forward for use in future years.
+In some circumstances, such as with tax credits for tuition, student loan interest, and donations, if you’re not able to use those credits in the current tax year, they can be carried forward for use in future years.

-In Québec, in addition to the federal nonrefundable tax credits, you can claim a tax credit for tuition at a post-secondary education institution, interest on student loans, if you do volunteer respite services, or if you are a caregiver or an elite athlete.
+In Québec, in addition to the federal non-refundable tax credits, you can claim a tax credit for tuition at a post-secondary education institution, interest on student loans, if you do volunteer work for respite services, or if you are a caregiver or an elite athlete.

 There are also refundable tax credits such as the Canada Workers Benefit, Canada training credit, and the refundable medical expense supplement, which you would not lose if your taxes are already reduced to zero.
 Using our earlier example, if you had $4,500 in refundable credits but only owe $3,000 tax, the excess $1,500 would be given to you as part of your refund.